chasesigmon/candy-store/README.md

 # run a specific test or tests in a specific directory
 $ pnpm run test:e2e test/healthcheck

+# load test - first need to generate an access token and replace
+# any `Bearer <token>` Authorization headers in scripts/loadtest.yml
+$ pnpm run loadtest
 ```

 ## Architecture Design